How to apply

 The FOR classification allows research and development (R&D) activity to be categorised according to the field of research.
 In this respect, it is the methodology used in the R&D that is being considered.
 Please enter up to FIVE codes from the list of research codes supplied in “Fields of Research Classification Codes” here.
 For a list of codes, please refer to the Field of Research Calculator at:

-Please use codes that are as specific as possible, i.e. 6 digits.
+Please use codes that are as specific as possible, in other words, 6 digits.
 Also indicate project key words or phrases not exceeding 255 characters in total (separated by commas or semi-colons; please do not use the return key).

 As part of the Society’s New Zealand Research Information System (NZRIS) obligations, we are required to report the share of each FOR code to the proposed research.
 Please indicate the % share of each FOR code to the proposed research.
 The shares should add up to 100%.